elephantrobotics/pymycobot/docs/MyCobot_Pro450_en.md

 - **Return value**: `int`
   - `0`: No error information
   - `1-6`: The corresponding joint exceeds the limit position.
-  - `16-19`: Collision protection.
+  - `32-36`: Coordinate motion error.
-  - `32`: No solution for the inverse kinematics solution.
+    - `32`: No coordinate solution.
+Please check if the arm span is near the limit.
-  - `33-34`: No adjacent solution for linear motion.
+    - `33`: No adjacent solution for linear motion.
+    - `34`: Velocity fusion error.
+    - `35`: No adjacent solution for null space motion.
+    - `36`: No solution for singular position.
+Please use joint control to leave the singular point.

 #### `clear_error_information()`